 'Although Black, Asian and minority ethnic students have high levels of participation in undergraduate education, they are less likely to secure the top degree grades and go on to postgraduate research.
 The data published today shows the pressing need to address this, especially in the face of the additional challenges created by the pandemic.

 'I want to encourage applicants to be ambitious in proposing innovative approaches to unlocking talent and research potential from all parts of society.’

 - Bids can be made for projects lasting of a duration of up to four academic years, with between £200,000 and £400,00 being allocated per project at single institutions and up to £800,000 being awarded for bids from multiple institutions.
 For more information, please see our bidding guidance.

-- The deadline for bids is noon on 28 January 2021.
+- The deadline for bids has been extended to noon on 27 May 2021.
+Please see our FAQs for more information.
 A workshop for bidders will take place on 26 November 2020.

 - Statistics published today by the OfS summarise the characteristics of UK-domiciled PGR students at English higher education providers with high average tariff scores from 2010-11 to 2017-18.
 Read the report

 - We will be commissioning an independent evaluation of the programme, and we have also today published an invitation to tender.